 The day is finally here!
 Golden Son, the follow-up to Red Rising, Pierce Brown’s phenomenal debut, releases today!
 This trilogy is not one to miss.
 5 awesome stars to both novels (even though Golden Son broke me a little) from me.
-But don’t take my word for it, both novels got a starred review from Kirkus.
+But don’t take my word for it, both books got a starred review from Kirkus.
 And also earned some awards and made it high on a few important lists.
-That’s big.

 Pierce Brown’s relentlessly entertaining debut channels the excitement of The Hunger Games by Suzanne Collins and Ender’s Game by Orson Scott Card.